Hunter Offshore Wind

 Disingenuous politicians are actively spreading misinformation in at attempt to push their own policy agendas (for example, nuclear plants in the Hunter) and to win votes by stoking fear and anger.

-Internationally, anti-wind campaigns and the production of misleading content are being funded by coal, oil and gas companies
+Internationally, anti-wind campaigns and the production of misleading content are being funded by coal, oil and gas companies.

 Locally, falsified articles purporting to be published in academic journals have circulated on social media spreading false claims about the impact of Hunter offshore wind.